CS461-2025-Group80/PALM-Capstone/documents/team-charter-and-working-agreement/2025-11-02-80-TeamCharter.md

 We do not have any explicit software artifacts at this time.
 We have recently obtained physical access to a robot that we will soon begin to work with and have also gained keycard access to the lab it is stored at in Kelley Engineering Center.

-### Meeting Transcripts

-Lots of the information on this was based on our initial team meeting on 10/13/2025.
-This is attached as “transcript.docx”.

 # **Assignment Contributions**

 All contributions are visible in the assignment’s edit history, [here](https://github.com/CS461-2025-Group80/PALM-Capstone/commits/main/documents/team-charter-and-working-agreement/2025-11-02-80-TeamCharter.md).